puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_resources.markdown

     }
 {% endhighlight %}

-The general form of an additional attribute block is:
+The general form of a reference attribute block is:

 * A [reference][] to the resource in question (or a multi-resource reference)
 * An opening curly brace
 * Any number of attribute => value pairs
 * A closing curly brace

-In normal circumstances, this idiom can only be used to add previously unmanaged attributes to a resource; it cannot override already specified attributes.
-Within an [inherited class][inheritance], you **can** use this idiom to override attributes.
+In normal circumstances, this idiom can only be used to add previously unmanaged attributes to a resource; it cannot override already-specified attributes.
+However, within an [inherited class][inheritance], you **can** use this idiom to override attributes.

+### Amending Attributes With a Collector

+{% highlight ruby %}
+    class base::linux {
+      file {'/etc/passwd':
+        ensure => file,
+      }
+      ...
+    }

+    include base::linux

+    File <| tag == 'base::linux' |> {
+      owner => 'root',
+      group => 'root',
+      mode  => 0640,
+    }
+{% endhighlight %}

+The general form of a collector attribute block is:

+* A [resource collector][collector] that matches any number of resources
+* An opening curly brace
+* Any number of attribute => value (or attribute +> value) pairs
+* A closing curly brace

+Much like in an [inherited class][inheritance], you can use the special `+>` keyword to append values to attributes that accept arrays.
+See [appending to attributes][append_attributes] for more details.

+> Note that this idiom **must be used carefully,** if at all:
+>
+> * It **can always override** already-specified attributes, regardless of class inheritance.
+> * It can affect large numbers of resources at once.
+> * It will [implicitly realize][realize] any [virtual resources][virtual] that the collector matches.
+If you are using virtual resources at all, you must use extreme care when constructing collectors that are not intended to realize resources, and would be better off avoiding non-realizing collectors entirely.
+> * Since it ignores class inheritance, you can override the same attribute twice, which results in a parse-order dependent race where the final override wins.